 Siloam Springs loves public art.
-Over the last 5 years, Siloam Springs has added art throughout the City.
-Murals, sculptures, natural elements, and more are incorporated to create pieces that reflect the Siloam Springs community and tell their unique story.
+We have incorporated murals, sculptures, natural elements, and more throughout the city to showcase pieces that reflect the Siloam Springs community.

 Artist Yatika Fields stands in front of his mural in Memorial Park